Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Contents

-Too many golfers try to change their swing, when in reality, most of it comes down to setting up properly.
+Too many golfers try to change their swing, when in reality, hitting a draw comes down to setting up properly.
 In this post, I’ll take you through the steps that you need to start hitting draws on command.

 How to Hit a Draw Without Swing Changes

-• Carry and roll out farther than a cut.
+• Carry and roll out farther with a driver than a fade, thus giving you a shorter approach shot.

-• Give you shorter approach shots so you can be more aggressive.
+• Give a shorter approach shots so you can be more aggressive and hopefully have easier birdie putts.

-And more.
-Luckily, you don’t need to do a swing overhaul to make the draw happen.
+Luckily, you don’t need to make a total swing overhaul to start hitting right to left shots.
 Instead, make these adjustments before your backswing to make it easy to play a draw.

 💥 Don’t Miss These Deals 💥